Pavel Kolobkov: Early years

-In his career he won 27 medals between Olympic Games, World and European Championships.
-He was appointed as a Deputy Minister of Sport, Tourism and Youth Policy on 8 October 2010 by then Prime Minister Vladimir Putin.
-He was appointed as the head of the Russian delegation for 2012 Summer Olympics in London on 9 August 2011.

-On 18 June 2012, he was appointed as the Deputy Minister of Sports.
+In his career he won 27 individual and team medals between Olympic Games, World and European Championships.
+He was appointed as a Russian Deputy Minister of Sport, Tourism and Youth Policy on 8 October 2010 by Russian Prime Minister Vladimir Putin.
+He was appointed as the head of the Russian 2012 London Summer Olympics delegation on 9 August 2011.
+On 18 June 2012, he was appointed as the Russian Deputy Minister of Sports.
 He was appointed as a Class 3 State Advisor of the Russian Federation on 7 October 2013.

+World Anti-Doping Agency representative

+Kolobkov also served as Russia's representative to the World Anti-Doping Agency (WADA).
+He unsuccessfully denied WADA's finding that Russia was falsifying laboratory doping data, and was criticized by Russia's top athletes for endangering their careers.
+After Russia was accused of doping, Kolobkov provided WADA with fresh data, but it only revealed further manipulation.

-Kolobkov also served as Russia's representative to the World Anti-Doping Agency.
-His last meeting with the organization was on 18 November 2015 when it declared the Russian Anti-Doping Agency as non-compliant.
-As a result, he lost his position as representative to the organization in January 2016 and was barred from serving on the organization's Foundation Board.
+His last meeting with the organization was on 18 November 2015, when WADA declared the Russian Anti-Doping Agency to be non-compliant.
+As a result, he lost his position as a representative to WADA in January 2016, and was barred from serving on the organization's Foundation Board.

+WADA also ended up barring Russia from the Olympics and other international competition for four years for its doping.
+Jonathan Taylor, a British lawyer who wrote the report proposing the sanctions, which were approved unanimously by the WADA’s board, said of Kolbokov: "I don’t know if he is corrupt or incompetent."

+Russian Minister of Sport

 He was appointed as a Class 2 State Advisor of the Russian Federation on 11 August 2016.
-On 19 October, he was appointed as the Minister of Sport in Dmitry Medvedev's Cabinet in place of the previous minister Vitaly Mutko (who was promoted to Deputy Prime Minister) by President Putin.
+On 19 October, he was appointed as the Russian Minister of Sport.